-OnPath Federal Credit Union Academic Scholarships to Benefit Nicholls Students
+OnPath Federal Credit Union academic scholarships to benefit Nicholls students

 OnPath Federal Credit Union has gifted the Nicholls State University Foundation $10,000 to award up to ten qualifying Nicholls students scholarships.
 Each student will receive a $1,000 scholarship for the academic year split with $500 per semester.

-Recipients may be of any classification but must be full-time students, maintain a 3.0 GPA, and be an active member of the OnPath Federal Credit Union or will become a member with no restrictions on which type of account they open.
+Recipients may be of any classification but must be full-time students, maintain a 3.0 GPA and be an active member of the OnPath Federal Credit Union or will become a member with no restrictions of which type of account they open.
 The university scholarship committee will select the recipients of these scholarships.

 “OnPath has made a commitment to Lafourche Parish and Nicholls State University, and these scholarships are just one part of that commitment,” OnPath President and CEO Jared Freeman said.
 “Our partnership with Nicholls extends beyond their campus and into the lives of those students who are ready to take that next step towards their goals.
 We look forward to seeing the dreams of future Colonels come to fruition for a long time.”